 Debugging and maintenance

 In this guide, you'll learn to identify and fix errors or mistakes Dasha makes.
-If you need any help, join us in our Developer Community.
+If you need help as you progress, we will be happy to aid at support@dasha.ai.

 Step 0: Installing Dasha Studio (optional)